Hewlett-Packard wins fraud case against UK tech tycoon Mike Lynch | Technology

 He was lauded by academics and scientists, and asked to advise the government on technology and innovation.
 Autonomy's "almost magical" capability, as it was once described by HP, was to search and organise unstructured information for clients, a killer application in a world of unlimited data and artificial intelligence.

-It was sold to HP, described by the judge as being in the doldrums at the time, in 2011 for $11 billion, a move that was designed to transform the computer and printer maker into a more profitable business focused on software.
+It was bought by HP, described by the judge as being in the doldrums at the time, in a move that was designed to transform the computer and printer maker into a more profitable business focused on software.
 DECADE-LONG BATTLE

 The acquisition turned sour almost immediately.
 HP wrote down the value of Autonomy by $8.8 billion within a year and sought damages from Lynch and his finance director Sushovan Hussain.
 Lynch said HP did not know what it was doing, and was out of its depth in understanding his technology.